-The survey shall compare Hayward benchmark classifications to comparator agencies in reference to the market average at the time.
-The Association and the City agree to meet in December 2016 to identify benchmark classifications for purposes of this salary survey.
-In the event that the parties are unable to reach agreement by April 1, 2017 on benchmark classifications, then the benchmark classifications shall be identified by the City.
+The survey shall compare Hayward benchmark classifications to comparator agencies with reference to the market average at the time.
+The Association and the City agree to meet in December 2019 to identify benchmark classifications for purposes of this salary survey.
+In the event that the parties are unable to reach agreement by April 1, 2020 on benchmark classifications, then the benchmark classifications shall be identified by the City.

 The salary survey shall include the monthly base salary and all employee costs paid by the respective agencies.
-Employee costs include, but are not limited to, employer contributions to medical, dental, vision, life insurance, long term disability, short-term disability, deferred compensation, contributions made by the employer of the PERS employee portion, other retirement contributions, phone, car and uniform allowance.
+Employee costs include, but are not limited to, employer contributions to medical, dental, vision, and life insurance, as well as long-term disability, short-term disability, deferred compensation, retirement contributions, and phone, car, and uniform allowances.

-The parties agree to retain a consultant to gather the salary survey information and compile a report which will be provided to both parties no later than February 1, 2018.
-The City and HAME shall share the costs equally for consultant services required to conduct such survey and the scope of services defined above.
+The parties agree to retain a consultant to gather the salary survey information and compile a report which will be provided to both parties no later than February 1, 2021.
+The City and HAME shall share the costs equally for consultant services required to conduct the survey and the scope of services defined above.